Diffuser

 Cut through a triggering message.
 Shape the right reply.

 Paste the message that set you off.
-AI separates what was said from what your brain heard — then helps you reply.
+See what was said from what your brain heard — then get suggested replies.

 0/2000